dseeni/dotfiles-1/README.md

 - Ensure you have either vim >= 8.0 or neovim installed

-- Ensure you have zsh installed
+- Ensure you have fish installed
 ```
 linux:
-sudo apt-get install zsh
+sudo apt-get install fish

 mac:
-brew install zsh
+brew install fish
+echo /usr/local/bin/fish | sudo tee -a /etc/shells
 ```
-- Ensure zsh is set as your default shell:
+- Ensure fish is set as your default shell:
 ```
-chsh -s $(which zsh)
+chsh -s $(which fish)
 ```
 Note: you will need to logout and log back in for this to take effect